Anurag3Agarwal/statementprocessor/README.md

 ## How to test

-Download the scenarios file from the resource folder, pass it as the body of POST request http://localhost:8080/customer-statements/v1/process with key file.
+Download the scenarios file from the resource folder, pass it as the body of POST request http://localhost:8080/customer-statements/v1/process with key file and value as one of the files downloaded.

 ## Design Decisions